How Effective Web Design Increases your Conversions

 If you’re using a custom theme, check your website builder add-ons and plugins for tools to help you optimise the navigation process.

-Mega Menu from Buddha Apps is an add-on for Shopify that allows you to create amazing menus with submenus in a matter of minutes.
+Mega Menu from Buddha Apps is an add-on for Shopify that allows you to create fabulous menus with submenus in a matter of minutes.

 Increase your sales by designing navigation that allows shoppers to find what they’re looking for effortlessly.

 Uncomplicated Shopping Cart Flow

 Shopping cart flow is critical to e-commerce success.

 According to the Baymard Institute, 27% of shoppers abandon their carts because of a complicated checkout process.

 Your checkout process should encourage complete transactions, not hinder them.

 Like the rest of your pages, your shopping cart needs to be responsive to omnichannel shoppers.

 When you can, cut the checkout process into four pages: